 Travel Leaders is the recommended local travel agency.
 Phone: (509) 943-4686

 Every effort shall be made to plan required travel to obtain the lowest fares available.
 The Subcontractor shall plan travel requirements with BTR concurrence, in order to obtain the lowest available coach airline fares and by acquiring preferable 14 day or longer advance ticketing.
-A travel plan shall be submitted to the Buyer within 5 work days of Subcontract/Release award indicating anticipated travel dates and airfare costs.
+A travel plan shall be submitted to the Buyer within five (5) work days of Subcontract/Release award indicating anticipated travel dates and airfare costs.

 Reimbursement of transportation costs will be at the current FTR per mile rate, for travel made by automobile, or actual fares for other public conveyance, reasonably incurred by Subcontractor's personnel in traveling by the shortest and most direct route from his/her home office to (Hanford Site) Richland, Washington, or to other such locations and return, at the request of the Buyer.
 When travel is by automobile the most direct route shall be determined in accordance with the Rand McNally Standard Distance Chart.
-Local mileage costs while at the Hanford Site will not be reimbursed, unless specifically authorized by the Buyer.
+Local mileage costs while at the Hanford Site will not be reimbursed, unless specifically authorized by the Buyer/Contract Specialist.

 You are expected to utilize compact sized cars.
-Should a compact size vehicle not be available, use of a more expensive vehicle must include a certification by the employee of the effort made to obtain the compact vehicle.
+Should a compact size vehicle not be available, use of a more expensive vehicle must include a certification by the employee of the efforts made to obtain the compact vehicle.
 Actual receipts must document all car rental costs.

 Local lodging must not exceed the current FTR Per Diem allowance.
 When making hotel reservations, you must identify that your firm is a Subcontractor to Mission Support Alliance and confirm that you are receiving the FTR rate.